 Engineers can accomplish this on a metagame level, on account of their status as an odd sort of Jack-of-All-Trades.
 A given engineer can be good at one or two things depending on specialization, but what those things are can be pretty much anything, with viable specs for ranged burst damage, close-up condition damage, area control, endless kiting, and everything in between; you won't know which sort of engineer you're fighting until you're already taking damage.
 In a large-scale PvP fight, getting in a melee fight with a defensive bomb-dropping "bunker" engineer is almost as bad an idea as not chasing down an elixir-and-grenade-lobbing support engineer before he can hide behind his allies.

-It has.
-Good lord, it has.
 There are tons of places from the first game that return, like the Temple of Ages, the Henge of Denravi, Droknar's Forge, Camp Rankor, Copperhammer Mines, and even the Stormcaller itself!
 Alas, most of them are in ruins after the last 250 years.
 Indeed, the whole region of the far Southern Shiverpeaks, which was downright arctic in the days of the first game, is now verdant forest, shading to jungle and swamp in places, and dominated by a huge volcano, Mount Maelstrom.

 The cemetery of Ebonhawke houses the graves of some Ebon Vanguard veterans, who were Non Player Characters in Eye Of The North.
-Gwen has a rather humble memorial.
+Gwen has a rather prominent memorial.
 Nicholas Sandford and Professor Yakkington are also buried here.

 In-game continuity: The levitating grizwhirl of the human circus storyline is mentioned offhandedly as an Inquest invention in the asura Synergetics storyline.